nlpcloud/nlpcloud-ruby/README.md

 ### Chatbot

 Call the `chatbot()` method and pass your input.
-As an option, you can also pass a conversation history that is a list of dictionnaries.
-Each dictionnary is made of an `input` and a `response` from the chatbot.
+As an option, you can also pass a conversation history that is a list of hashes.
+Each hash is made of an `input` and a `response` from the chatbot.

 ```ruby
 client.chatbot("Your input", [{"input":"input 1","response":"response 1"}, {"input":"input 2","response":"response 2"}, ...])